Mia Farrow: Abuse allegations against Allen

-Following the revelation that Soon Yi and Allen had been together romantically, Farrow and Allen were in the process of separating.
+Following the revelation that Soon Yi and Allen had been together romantically, Farrow and Allen began the process of separating.
 According to court testimony, on August 4, 1992, Allen visited the Farrow farm in Bridgewater, Connecticut to see his children while she was out shopping.
-During his visit it was alleged by that Allen molested the couple's then-seven-year-old adopted daughter, Dylan.
+During his visit it was alleged that Allen molested the couple's then-seven-year-old adopted daughter, Dylan.

-Allegedly Farrow asked Dylan about the incident in question with Dylan responding that Allen had touched her "private part" while the two were alone in the attic of the home.
+Farrow said that she asked Dylan about the incident in question, with Dylan responding that Allen had touched her "private part" while the two were alone in the home's attic.
 Farrow reported the incident to the family's pediatrician, who in turn reported the allegations to authorities.
 Allen was informed of the accusations on August 6 and vigorously denied the allegation citing it as being "totally false" and stated that he was "sickened" by it.
-A week later, on August 13, Allen sued for full custody of his biological son, Satchel, and two of Farrow's adopted children, Dylan and Moses, with whom Allen had assumed a parental role.
+A week later, on August 13, Allen sued for full custody of his biological son, Satchel, and two of Farrow's adopted children, Dylan and Moses.

-In March 1993, the lead doctor of Yale New Haven Hospital Child Sexual Abuse Clinic, John Leventhal, gave sworn testimony via a deposition that, in his opinion, Dylan "either invented the story under the stress of living in a volatile and unhealthy home or that it was planted in her mind by her mother" because of the "inconsistent" presentation of the story by Dylan.
+In March 1993, the lead doctor of Yale New Haven Hospital Child Sexual Abuse Clinic, John Leventhal, gave sworn testimony that, in his opinion, Dylan "either invented the story under the stress of living in a volatile and unhealthy home or that it was planted in her mind by her mother" because of the "inconsistent" presentation of the story by Dylan.
 Leventhal did not meet with Dylan prior to giving his testimony, and instead delivered his findings based on interviews conducted by others.
 The Yale New Haven Hospital team's findings were criticized by the presiding judge.
 Justice Elliott Wilk stated that the investigating team's behavior was "less credible" and that its recommendations and statements had "exceed[ed] its mandate."
 He concluded, "I am less certain, however, than is the Yale-New Haven team, that the evidence proves conclusively that there was no sexual abuse."